-It is not yet known if the water quality conditions measured in 2013 and 2014 in Big Bowman Lake are typical of the lake, and if any trends are occurring.
-Water clarity was slightly higher in 2014 than in 2013, due to slightly lower phosphorus and algae levels in 2014.
-A shoreline alga bloom sample collected in late July of 2013 and September of 2014 showed slightly elevated algae levels, with the algae community dominated by green algae and diatoms, not blue green algae.
+Water clarity has increased slightly over the last three years, although nutrient (phosphorus) and algae (chlorophyll a) levels were close to normal in 2015.
+A shoreline algae bloom sample collected in late July of 2013 and September of 2014 and 2015 showed slightly elevated algae levels, with the algae community dominated by green algae and diatoms, not blue green algae.
 Although the lake is deep enough to be thermally stratified, no deepwater samples have been collected in the lake.